Our Process

 Process FAQ

 Tyler Fowler runs every job — CSLB #1015608 since 2016.
-I personally run the HEPA-vacuumed sanding during prep and set up the sealed negative-pressure containment for the finishing stage on every project.
+I personally run the prep sanding and set up the finishing stage on every project.
 No crew chiefs, no subcontractors, no rotating teams.
-The same person you meet at the estimate is the one with the vacuum-coupled sander during prep and the spray gun during finish.
+The same person you meet at the estimate is the one on site through prep and finish.
 Owner-operated from start to final walkthrough.

 Get Your Free Estimate